-Dog runs and other enclosures, such as play structures and central air conditioning units must be properly screened and otherwise hidden from view.
+Dog runs and other enclosures must be properly screened and otherwise hidden from view.

 4 BUILDING DESIGN

 All building facades are to be designed with care and attention to detailing of finishes and materials.
 Side elevations that are highly visible from the street should continue the design and the use of materials and detailing used on the front of the house.
 Rear elevations visible from a public space will require additional detail and similar materials as the front of the house.